johannalouise/demo_pitest/README.md

 # Demo for Pitest with the IntelliJ plugin
 This project is created by Johanna Iivanainen (jii@kth.se) and Louise Zetterlund (louiseze@kth.se) for the course DD2482 Automated Software Testing and DevOps.

 The purpose with this repository is that you can use this one if you want to try to generate mutation tests with the software [Pitest](https://pitest.org) and its plugin for the IDEA IntelliJ.
+Here is a demo of Pitest together with this repository: https://youtu.be/Jx5rfJs3-1Q

 ### Tutorial